Zanidom/ZanCogs/README.md

 `[p]cog install ZanCogs Heist`
 `[p]cog install ZanCogs kotr`
 `[p]cog install ZanCogs JenTracker`

-If you need to alert me to bugs or similar, the fastest way is by Discord.
+`[p]cog install ZanCogs tickets`

-Zan#6176
+If you need to alert me to bugs or similar, the fastest way is by Discord - Zan#6176